roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 > - Open the Registry Editor, navigate to `HKLM\SYSTEM\CurrentControlSet\Control\FileSystem` and set DWORD `LongPathsEnabled` to 1.
 > - Run `git config --system core.longpaths true`

-## Steps to deploy the reference implementation
+## (Optional) Quick Steps to deploy the reference implementation

 This section describes the nine steps to deploy the reference implementation of a reliable web application pattern with Java on Microsoft Azure, including the teardown process.

-For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
-The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription:
+To do the quick steps, you must be authenticated into both az and azd cli and have the appropriate subscription selected For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.

 ```shell
 git clone https://github.com/roryp/reliable-web-app-pattern-java-workshop.git